lovelylain/hass_ingress/README.md

     - **ingress**: boolean (optional, default: true) [Panel_iframe](https://www.home-assistant.io/integrations/panel_iframe/) mode if false else ingress mode.
     - **toolbar**: boolean (optional, default: false) Enable toolbar if true.
 It is recommended to enable toolbar on HA versions higher than 2023.3.6.
     - **url**: string (REQUIRED) The absolute URL or relative URL with an absolute path to open.
     - **index**: string (optional, default empty) The relative URL of index page.
-If the `url` is http://127.0.0.1:45180/ui, all access must be under the /ui path; if the `url` is http://127.0.0.1:45180 and the `index` is /ui, all paths of http://127.0.0.1:45180 can be accessed.
+If the `url` is http://127.0.0.1:45180/ui/, all access must be under the /ui/ path; if the `url` is http://127.0.0.1:45180 and the `index` is /ui/, all paths of http://127.0.0.1:45180 can be accessed.
     - **parent**: string (optional, default empty) Parent ingress panel name.
 If non-empty, this panel will be hidden from the HA sidebar and you can access it via the `/{parent panel_name}/{child panel_name}` link.
-For example, the parent panel `mdiindex`, the sub-panel `go2rtc` or `mdiindex_go2rtc`, you can access the `go2rtc` panel through `/mdiindex/go2rtc`.
+For example, the parent panel `nodered`, the sub-panel `ui` or `nodered_ui`, you can access the sub-panel through `/nodered/ui`.
-    - **headers**: map (optional) Additional http headers passed to the proxied service, such as `authorization` for `basic auth`.
+    - **headers**: map (optional) Additional http headers passed to the backend service, such as `authorization` for `basic auth`.
     - **expire_time**: integer (optional, default: 3600) Hass ingress generates a token for each panel, which is used to access the panel.
 This option is used to specify the token validity period.
-    - **cookie_name**: string (optional, default: ingress_token) Hass ingress uses cookies to pass tokens, if the cookie name conflicts with the proxied service, you can use other value through this option.
+    - **cookie_name**: string (optional, default: ingress_token) Hass ingress uses cookies to pass tokens, if the cookie name conflicts with the backend service, you can use other value through this option.
-    - **disable_chunked**: boolean (optional, default: false) If the proxied service does not support chunked encoding, you can disable chunked through this option.
+    - **disable_chunked**: boolean (optional, default: false) If the backend service does not support chunked encoding, you can disable chunked through this option.

+*Notice: Not all backend services can be proxied by ingress, it must use relative paths or use `X-Ingress-Path` http header to generate correct absolute paths.
+For unsupported backend services, you can try to use nginx's sub_filter to fix the absolute paths in the response.*